+Biodiversity

-Biodiversity EH5
+EH5

 The number of sites with specific environmental designations in Knowsley remains the same as previous years at 65 local wildlife sites.
-No sites have been monitored by MEAS during 2018/19 therefore we cannot provide up-to-date information on the percentage of sites where conservation management has been implemented.
-However, MEAS aim to provide monitoring data for sites in Knowsley in the future.
+For the first time since 2015-16 MEAS have undertaken some site monitoring during 2019-20 in order to provide up-to-date information on the percentage of sites where conservation management has been implemented.
+However, MEAS aim to provide fuller monitoring data for sites in Knowsley in the next Monitoring Report.